frconor-ebook/meditations/_posts/2025-06-02-clean-of-heart.md

 There\'s an animal inside each one of us, a tiger.
 It has to be controlled.

-"A person who wants to keep their garden tidy doesn\'t reserve a plot for weeds" (*Ibid*.).
+"A person who wants to keep their garden tidy doesn\'t reserve a plot for weeds" (*ibid*.).

 The gardeners here who take such good care of the lawn, the hedges or the shrubs, don\'t lead us to an area of the garden and say, 'Here, this is where we grow all the weeds.'